Passw/Schemacs-Emacs-in-Scheme/slib/README.md

 published on the [Snow-Fort website](https://snow-fort.org).
 All of these libraries were downloaded from the "Snow Fort" package repository.
-Further modifications to this source code have been made by Ramin Honary to adapt it for use in the Gypsum project.
+Further modifications to this source code have been made by Ramin Honary to adapt it for use in the Schemacs project.

 ### Rights licensed to users of this code